-Export of round wood has been banned since 2005, except in limited quantities for scientific and experimental purposes.
-According to article 47 of the Forest Law (2002), the export of semi-finished forest products shall be authorized by the Ministries of Environment and Foreign Trade, Industrialization, Fisheries and Competitiveness ‘only when the internal/domestic needs and minimum levels of industrialization are found satisfied’.
+Export of round wood is banned since 2005, except in limited quantities for scientific and experimental purposes.
+According to Article 47 of the Forest Law (2002), the export of semi-finished forest products shall be authorized by the Ministries of Environment and Foreign Trade, Industrialization, Fisheries and Competitiveness, “only when the internal/domestic needs and minimum levels of industrialization are found satisfied”.

-Harvesting of Balsa and Pigüe have a quotum (see also Formulario Especial).
+Harvesting of Balsa and Pigüe is subjected to quotas (see also Formulario Especial).

 CITES Appendix II-listed species for Ecuador:

-- Brazilian rosewood (Aniba rosaeodora).
-Aniba rosaeodora is one of the commercially important sources of rosewood oil, which has led largely to its over-exploitation.
-Overharvesting has led to the listing of Aniba rosaeodora species in CITES.
+- Brazilian rosewood (Aniba rosaeodora) is one of the commercially important sources of rosewood oil, which has led largely to its over-exploitation and to its listing by CITES.
 The CITES listing for Aniba rosaeodora applies to logs, sawn wood, veneer sheets, plywood and essential oil (excluding finished products packaged and ready for retail trade).
 Finished products containing such extracts as ingredients, including fragrances, are not considered to be covered by CITES.